pyOpenSci/software-peer-review/about/package-scope.md

 ## Scope for packages that support analytics, statistics and modeling

-The mission of pyOpenSci's open peer review process is to:

-1. support improving the quality, usability and discoverability of maintained scientific Python software in support of open science.
-2. We also support maintainers in navigating the python packaging ecosystem.

 pyOpenSci is not a scientific journal.
 As such we are not able to review software packages that present novel or new models and statistical /